Old City Hall Renovation Project

-You may have heard about the proposed new uses for four historic Buildings on Main Street in downtown Placerville.
-These include Confidence Hall and Emigrant Jane (also known as “Ketchup and Mustard”), the Old Post Office, and the small annex building next door.
+You may have heard about the proposed new uses for two historic buildings on Main Street in downtown Placerville — Confidence Hall and Emigrant Jane (also known as “Ketchup and Mustard”).

 Arts and Culture El Dorado proposes to repurpose these beautiful civic treasures as cultural spaces for arts, performance, community resources, educational space, and many other possibilities that serve our community – both residents and visitors alike – while retaining their historic character, so important to Main Street and the history of Placerville.